Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/parallel/amp/reference/completion-future-class.md

 ## <a name="wait_for"></a> wait_for

-Bloky, dokud se nedokončí přidružené asynchronní operaci nebo čas, který je zadán `_Rel_time` uplynul.
+Blokuje, dokud není dokončena přidružená asynchronní operace nebo čas, který je určen `_Rel_time` uplynul.

 ### <a name="syntax"></a>Syntaxe